Vaduga: Etymology

+Subgroups

+Some subgroups of Vaduga include Ekambathia, Jagathar, Kambi Kattu, Kokudi, Koyilu, Kuliri Kolar, Kunti, Kuthir, Minkara, Mungai, Panayagar, Pasha Korava, Pattanavan, and Toli.

 History

 The term Vadugar was used initially to refer to the people occupying the regions north of Tamil Nadu.
-In Sangam literature it was applied to the chief of Erumainadu (roughly Southern Karnataka) and to the people of Vengadam (roughly the regions around Tirupathi).
+In Sangam literature it was applied to the chief of Erumainadu (roughly Southern Karnataka) and to the people of Vengadam (the regions around Tirupathi).
 Sekkiliar used the term "Vaduka Karunadar Mannan" to refer to the Kalabhra invaders of Madurai in Periya Puranam.
 The Hoysalas invasions were called "Periya Vadukan Kalaham" in inscriptions.
 Badaga is derived from Vaduga.
 Therefore historians believe the term was initially used to refer to Kannadigas.
 However it was largely used to refer to Telugu people later.

+Notable people

 Historical figures such as Veerapandiya Kattabomman, Tirumala Nayaka, Maharaani Mangammal, and Virupatchi Gopala Naicker were prominent leaders and rulers of the Vaduga Nayaka kingdoms in Tamil Nadu.